 Custom Poetry On Demand

 My name is Bill Keys.
-I make a living "poeming" at weddings, bar mitvahs, and parties of all sorts.
-Though I love working weddings and events, I’ve found a lot of magic on the streets of cities all over the US and the UK.
+I make a living "poeming" at weddings, bar mitvahs, and events of all sorts.
+Though I love working weddings and events, I’ve found a lot of magic on city streets all over the US and the UK.

-The process is simple: people tell me what they want a poem about, I engage them in conversation, then create them a one-of-a-kind poem on my 1917 Corona typewriter.
+The process is simple: people tell me what they want a poem about, I engage them in a conversation.
+Then using my 1917 Corona typewriter, create a one-of-a-kind poem for them.
 The entire process takes about ten minutes.

-I discovered the joy of poeming in a moment of accident and spontaneity, in autumn of 2001.
-Since then I’ve composed over 6,000 poems for people of every demographic there is, on every topic you can imagine: from “The journey of a corndog: mouth to anus”, to “Three months ago my daughter was killed in a car crash, two weeks before her twenty first birthday”.
+I discovered the joy of poeming in a moment of accident and spontaneity in autumn of 2001.
+I’ve since composed nearly 7,000 poems for people from every demographic there is, on every topic you can imagine: from “The journey of a corn dog from mouth to anus”, to “Two weeks before her 21st birthday my daughter was killed in a car crash”.

 Poeming has become my love affair with the human heart, in all it’s myriad manifestations.
 Through the poems, I’ve been privy to thousands of ways of being broken, of being healed, of wanting to die, of being profoundly grateful.
 Since I was a child I have been plagued with an irredeemable sense of loneliness.
-The poems, and each of the people who have ever requested one, are my medicine.
-Each one of my poems is a testimony to the profound beauty and healing available in empathy and connection, one to one, heart to heart.
+The poems, and each of the people who request them, are my medicine.
+Each one of my poems is a testimony to the beauty and healing available in empathy and connection, one to one, heart to heart.